Meningitis in Adults

 Meningitis in Adults Overview

-- Approximately 20%-25% of the time, even with treatment, bacterial meningitis can be fatal.
+Even with treatment, bacterial meningitis can be fatal some of the time.
 If bacterial meningitis progresses rapidly, in 24 hours or less, death may occur in more than half of those who develop it, even with proper medical treatment.